Skip to content

 Answer: To locate "issues".

-Some people believe that when the system encounters runtime errors during operation, the programming language or virtual machine level will throw an error and mark the specific line number and function location, so there is no need to output additional logs.
-Others think that the system has been thoroughly tested before going online, and all processes have been inspected, so there is no need to output related content in the logs.
-There are also those who believe that after the system goes online, if problems arise, they themselves are responsible for fixing them, and others will not look at the logs anyway, so it doesn't matter whether or not the logs are output.
+Some people believe that when the system encounters runtime errors during operation, the programming language or virtual machine level will throw an error and mark the specific line number and function location.
+There is no need to additionally output logs.
+Others think that before the system goes online, it has already been thoroughly tested, and all processes have been verified, so there is no need to output relevant content in the logs.
+Some also believe that after the system goes online, if problems occur, they are still responsible for fixing them themselves, and others will not even look at the logs, so whether or not to output logs does not matter.

 These thoughts are all relatively one-sided.

-When we mention issues, we're not just talking about system errors but also processes that do not conform to design, or even evidence sought by users unwilling to admit their actions.
-Secondly, although the system should be fully tested before going online, testing itself may also have errors or omissions.
-If we were to require testing to be 100% error-free, it would be more direct to require development to be 100% bug-free.
+When we mention issues, it's not just system errors; it can also be processes that do not conform to design, or even evidence sought by users unwilling to admit their actions.
+Secondly, although the system should be fully tested before going online, testing work itself may also have errors or omissions.
+If we require testing to be 100% free of negligence, it might as well directly require development to be 100% free of bugs.
 Finally, developing a system involves more than just development; testing, operations, and even subsequent operations are involved.
 Good logs not only bring convenience to your own development but also help other positions, improving the overall efficiency of the team.
-Conversely, if other positions can provide feedback with logs attached, it brings great convenience to developers themselves.
+Conversely, if other positions provide feedback with logs available for reference, it can bring great convenience to development itself.

-Therefore, regardless of how perfect a system is or whether it has been thoroughly tested, outputting logs is an essential task.
+Therefore, regardless of how perfect a system is or whether it has been thoroughly tested, outputting logs is essential work.

-Answer: "All" people related to this system need to view all or part of the logs.
+Answer: "All" individuals related to this system need to view all or part of the logs.

-Some people believe that logs are only for their own development debugging and subsequent investigation of online bugs.
-"Anyway, the code will eventually be modified by myself," so others don't need to see it or have any reason to see it.
+Some people believe that logs are only for self-development debugging and subsequent investigation of online bugs.
+"Since the code will eventually be modified by oneself," others don't need to see it, nor is it necessary.

-Just like "writing code should be understandable not only to oneself but also to others."
-If we say that code is only for the development position, then more positions need to see the logs.
-As mentioned in the previous question, testing, operations, and even operations may need to view all or part of the logs and use them for their work.
+Just like "writing code that others can understand besides oneself," if code is limited to being viewed only by developers, then more positions need to see logs.
+As mentioned in the previous question, testing, operations, and even operations could potentially need to view all or part of the logs and use them to assist their work.

 Position Purpose of Logs